kamerlinlab/WatCon/docs/tutorials/basic_tutorial.rst

    network_metrics, networks, cluster_centers, pdb_names = data

-We provide several built-in post-analysis features which can be immplemented without the user directly accessing these files.
+We provide several built-in post-analysis features which can be implemented without the user directly accessing these files.
 More details are provided in the next section.

 * **cluster_pdbs**: WatCon can be used to cluster water positions across multiple structures.
 If doing so, the positions of these clustered positions will be saved in PDB format and can be visualized using your favorite molecular visualization software.
 We recommend to visualize the cluster centers simultaneously to a protein structure to more easily see the relative locations of the cluster centers.
 Since the cluster centers were calculated with respect to the inputted aligned PDBs, the cluster centers can be loaded alongside any topology file from this collection without fear of misalignment.